Sean Long: Salford

 Following his retirement as a player, Long began a coaching career, and began an assistant coaching job with Salford.

 Samoa

 In 2013, Sean Long was appointed assistant coach of Samoa's 2013 Rugby League World Cup campaign.
 In 2014 Long reprised his role as Samoa played in the Four Nations.
 Sean Long was appointed assistant coach for Samoa for the 2017 Rugby League World Cup.

 St Helens

 In November 2014, Long left Salford and took up the assistant coach role at St. Helens following former teammate Keiron Cunningham's appointment as head coach from 2015 onwards.

 Harlequin FC (RU)

 He was assistant coach of Harlequin FC after leaving St Helens.

 Leeds Rhinos

-On 26 October 2020 Long was confirmed as the Assistant Coach at Leeds Rhinos marking his return to rugby league.
+On 26 October 2020, Long was confirmed as the Assistant Coach at Leeds marking his return to rugby league.

 France

-On 29 Mar 2021 Long was named as assistant coach for France as they prepare for the forthcoming 2021 Rugby League World Cup, alongside his responsibilities at Leeds Rhinos.
+On 29 March 2021, Long was named as assistant coach for France as they prepare for the forthcoming 2021 Rugby League World Cup, alongside his responsibilities at Leeds Rhinos.

+Featherstone Rovers

+On 5 October 2022, Long was appointed as the new head coach of RFL Championship side Featherstone.
+On 7 August 2023, Long was terminated by Featherstone as head coach.
+The club were sitting eight points clear at the top of the table when the decision was made.